-For this purpose, we first assume that random variables $A$ and $B$ represent the sequences of Alice and Bob to be reconciled of length $N$, respectively.
-According to the noiseless coding theorem, the lower bound of the exchanged information $leaked_{all}$ for reliable reconciliation can be calculated by the conditional entropy $H(A|B)$ \cite{43_slepian1973noiseless}.
-In a DV-QKD system, $H(A|B)$ can be written as $N{H_2}(e)$, where $e$ is referred to as QBER and the binary Shannon entropy ${H_2}(e) = - e{\log_2}(e) - (1 - e){\log_2}(1 - e)$.
-For a practical reconciliation protocol, $leaked_{all}$ is usually higher than $N{H_2}(e)$.
-To this end, the reconciliation efficiency $f = {leaked_{all}}/N{H_2}(e)$ is introduced, while a smaller $f$ implies a better reconciliation and $f = 1$ represents the perfect reconciliation \cite{26_dixon2014high}.
-The commonly used reconciliation protocols in DV-QKD systems can be generally divided into two categories \cite{27_qiong2014study}: interactive and non-interactive.
-As the most widely used interactive reconciliation protocol, Cascade \cite{28_martinez2015demystifying, 29_yan2008information, 30_pacher2015information} detects and corrects errors by comparing the parity bits and performing binary search operations, respectively.
-Cascade has the ability to make the reconciliation efficiency $f$ approaching to 1.02 \cite{30_pacher2015information}, but its high communication overhead potentially limited its practical application in QKD systems.
-As a consequence, the non-interactive reconciliation protocols, based on low density parity check (LDPC) \cite{31_elkouss2011information,32_martinez2012blind, 33_kiktenko2017symmetric, 34_mao2019high} or polar codes \cite{35_jouguet2014high, 36_yan2018improved, 37_kiktenko2020blind}, were proposed.
-For practical implementations of non-interactive protocols, the efficiencies $f$ typically ranged from 1.1 to 1.3.
-In general, the actual reconciliation leakage $leaked_{useful}$ is considered to be equal to $leaked_{all}$.
-Therefore, the $leaked_{useful}$ has been considered approaching to the theoretical limit.
+Assume that the random variables $A$ and $B$ represent the sequences of Alice and Bob to be reconciled of length $N$, respectively.
+According to the noiseless coding theorem \cite{20_slepian1973noiseless}, the lower bound of the exchanged information $L_{all}$ for reliable IR can be calculated by the conditional entropy $H(A|B)$.
+In a DV-QKD system, $H(A|B)$ can be written as $Nh(e)$ \cite{21_martinez2015demystifying}, where $h(e) = - e{\log_2}(e) - (1 - e){\log_2}(1 - e)$ and $e$ is referred to as QBER.
+For a practical implementation of IR, $L_{all}$ is usually higher than $Nh(e)$.
+To this end, the IR efficiency $f = {L_{all}}/Nh(e)$ is introduced, while a smaller $f$ implies a better IR, and $f = 1$ represents the perfect IR \cite{21_martinez2015demystifying,31_tomamichel2017fundamental}.
+The commonly used IR protocols in DV-QKD systems can be generally divided into two categories \cite{22_mao2019high}: interactive and non-interactive.
+As the most widely used interactive IR protocol, Cascade \cite{21_martinez2015demystifying} detects and corrects errors by comparing the parity bits and performing binary search operations, respectively.
+The IR efficiency of Cascade is capable of approaching 1.02 \cite{23_pacher2015information}, but its high communication overhead potentially limits its practical application in QKD systems.
+Accordingly, the non-interactive IR protocols, based on low-density-parity-check (LDPC) \cite{22_mao2019high, 24_kiktenko2017symmetric} or polar codes \cite{25_yan2018improved, 26_kiktenko2020blind}, were proposed.
+For practical implementations of non-interactive protocols, the efficiencies typically range from 1.1 to 1.2 \cite{22_mao2019high}.
+In previous literatures about IR, all the exchanged information $L_{all}$ was considered as leaked information and subtracted directly from candidate secure keys during the SKR calculation.